Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Uploading the video to the cloud and sending an email notification

-The video that will be captured on motion detection from the previous subchapter instructions is stored on the RasPi's local storage.
+The video that will be captured on motion detection from the previous subchapter's instructions is stored on the RasPi's local storage.
 It is important to keep the RasPi in a safe and hidden place in the house since it also takes care of home security.
 The RasPi can be damaged during a possible robbery and to avoid that the file will be uploaded to the cloud.
 This part is based on the instruction provided by Blythe (2015).

 It is a good idea to have a separate Google account for this part of the project and not to use any personal account.
 Google Drive then can be used to store video files by enabling the Drive API within the Google Developers Console which is configured through the following instructions: